spapas/spapas.github.io/content/django-cbv-tutorial.rst

 (hint: that ``get_context`` would be used and the ``get_context`` of ``DefaultContextBetterCustomClassView`` would be ignored).

-Before finising this interlude, I'd like to make a confession: The Python MRO is *a little more* complex than the procedure I described.
-It uses an algorithm called ``C3 linearization`_ which seems way too complex to start explaining or understanding if you not a CS student.
+Before finishing this interlude, I'd like to make a confession: The Python MRO algorithm is not as simple as than the procedure I described.
+It uses an algorithm called `C3 linearization`_ which seems way too complex to start explaining or understanding if you not a CS student.
 What you'll need to remember is that the procedure I described works fine in normal cases when you don't try to do something stupid.
 Here's a `post that explains the theory more`_.
 However if you  follow along my recommendations below you won't